Terms and Conditions

 Member Discounts and Offers

-As a Member of Coastguard, you are entitled to discounts and promotions not otherwise available to nonmembers.
-For full details of benefits, visit our website at www.boatiesbestmate.nz/benefits.
+As a Member of the Coastguard National Membership programme, you are entitled to discounts and promotions not otherwise available to non-members.
+For full details of these benefits, visit our website at www.boatiesbestmate.nz/benefits.

 Coastguard Boating Education - Course Discounts

 A Coastguard Boating Education Day Skipper course discount for new members is valid for use by any individual covered by the membership and, as such, is non-transferable.
 The discount can only be used once and is valid for 12 months from the date of the first active membership payment and covers both distance learning and classroom-based courses nationwide.

 A Coastguard Boating Education course discount for existing, active members is valid for use by any individual covered by the membership and, as such, is non-transferable.
 The existing member discount cannot be used in conjunction with the new member discount.
 It can be used at any time from the date of the first active membership payment.
 Available for both distance learning and classroom-based options nationwide, on selected education courses as outlined at https://membership.boatiesbestmate.nz/membershipdiscounts/.
 Membership discounts on Coastguard Boating Education courses are not available to Club Members.